andrewdavidmackenzie/flow/README.md

 The [first flow](docs/first_flow/first_flow.md) section of the guide walks you through it.

-## Are we GUI yet?
+## GUI (`flowide`)
 Data-flow programming, declaratively defining a graph of `processes` (nodes) and `connections` (edges), fits naturally with visualization of the graph (not the current text format).
 The ability to define a flow, execute it and view its execution and debug it with a visual tool would be great!
 This tool would avoid the "hard work" of writing flow definition text files, just producing the flow definition files formats supported by the `flowc` compiler.
-I have ideas for an IDE and experimented a little, but that remains one big chunk of work I'd like to work on at some point.
+I have started work on a native rust GUI using the `Iced` toolkit.
+Initially, it is focussed only on running and will replace the Command Line options for stdio, file output and image operations with graphical equivalents.
+Then I hope to add flow design and programming to it, using `flowclib`, either in a single binary, or in a second compile-time-only tool.

 ## What's next?
 I generate ideas for ways to improve the project faster than I can implement things in my spare time,